The Great Salt Lake, the Mormons, and the perfect snow are a few things we instantly associate with Utah, but what is Utah famous for besides these?

 The Great Salt Lake is a remnant of the much large ice-age Lake Bonneville, which occupied a large portion of Northwest Utah.
 With the end of the Ice Age, Lake Bonneville receded gradually until becoming today’s Great Salt Lake.
 This takes us to the next thing on our list of what Utah is famous for, the Bonneville speedway.

 The Bonneville salt flats are a place so flat you can see the curvature of the planet and so sterile that it has no life forms.
 As the name suggests, this densely pressed salt pan is a remnant of Lake Bonneville in northwestern Utah.

 With 12 miles long and 8 km wide, they are the largest of the many salt flats situated west of the Great Salt Lake.
 It’s calculated to have about 150 million tons of salt, 90% of which is common table salt.
 The salt crust varies from 5 ft in the central part to about an inch in the edges.

-Besides the impressive size, the Bonneville salt flats are famous for their speedway.
+Besides its impressive size, the Bonneville salt flats are famous for their speedway.
 The salt flats are perfectly flat and make a perfect place for speed races.
 In fact, many of the land speed world records were beaten here, including the 630mph record established in 1970 that stood until 1983.
 Every year several races take place in Bonneville between Summer and Fall, with the most famous being Speed Week in August.